Last Updated on September 7, 2023 by Rebecca Lake

 If you’re serious about how to pay down debt when living paycheck to paycheck, you’ll need to know the difference between wants vs needs.

-- A ‘want’ is anything that isn’t necessary for you to have in order to live, like a new iPhone or designer clothes.
+• A ‘want’ is anything that isn’t necessary for you to have to live, like a new iPhone or designer clothes.

 Being able to separate wants from needs is important if you’re trying to pay down debt while living paycheck to paycheck, as you only have so much money to go around.
 Forgoing some of your ‘wants’ can free up more money in your budget that you could use to pay down debt.